abhiveda/CIL_DataLoaders/README.md

 ## AMOS+BCV+WORD -
 ### Dataset Pre-Process
-1. Download the dataset according to the dataset link and arrange the dataset according to the `dataset/dataset_list/PAOT.txt`.
+1. Download the dataset according to the dataset link and arrange the dataset according to the `PAOT.txt`.
 2. Modify the ORGAN_DATASET_DIR value in label_transfer.py (line 51) and NUM_WORKER (line 53)
 3. `python -W ignore label_transfer.py`